isaacnmm/pestpolicy-hugo2XX/content/posts/best-silverfish-traps/index.md

 layout: post
 ---

-When choosing the *best silverfish traps*, you can consider things like [efficiency](https://pestpolicy.com/how-to-get-rid-of-silverfish/), safety, ease of use, and environmental impact.
+When choosing the *best silverfish traps*, you can consider things like [efficiency](https://pestpolicy.com/how-to-get-rid-of-silverfish/),safety, ease of use, and environmental impact.

-Whether youre dealing with a minor infestation or looking to prevent one, picking the right [trap](https://pestpolicy.com/best-fly-trap/) can make all the difference.
+Whether youre dealing with a minor infestation or looking to prevent one, picking the right [trap](https://pestpolicy.com/best-fly-trap/)can make all the difference.
 Here's how to choose wisely and some top recommendations to help keep your home silverfish-free.

 ##  Key Factors to Consider

 ###  1.**Effectiveness**

-Some products, like the [**Catchmaster 72MAX**](https://www.amazon. com/dp/B007E83LUM/? tag=p-policy-20) *Pest Trap*, are known for their high effectiveness due to the strength of the adhesive used.
+Some products, like the [**Catchmaster 72MAX**](https://www.amazon.com/dp/B007E83LUM/?tag=p-policy-20)*Pest Trap*, are known for their high effectiveness due to the strength of the adhesive used.
 Effectiveness in silverfish traps usually refers to how quickly and thoroughly they catch these pests.

 Youll want a trap that not only lures silverfish but keeps them stuck until disposal.
 Check for traps with strong adhesives and efficient bait.

 ###  2.**Safety**

-When using products like the [**Dekko Silverfish Paks**](https://www.amazon. com/dp/B002Y2OW6A/? tag=p-policy-20), safety is crucial, especially in homes with children or pets.
+When using products like the [**Dekko Silverfish Paks**](https://www.amazon.com/dp/B002Y2OW6A/?tag=p-policy-20),safety is crucial, especially in homes with children or pets.
 This factor refers to whether the trap is safe for humans and animals while targeting silverfish.

 Some traps use chemical baits, while others opt for glue-based or non-toxic solutions.
 Non-toxic traps are safer but might take longer to show results.
 Always prioritize your households safety when picking a trap.